Top 10 Peptide Skincare Serums Compared: Argireline, Matrixyl, Copper Peptides (2026)

 1. The Ordinary Multi-Peptide + HA Serum — Best Value (Verdict: Best value overall)

-Deciem's Multi-Peptide + HA blends Matrixyl 3000, Matrixyl synthe'6, Argireline, and SYN-AKE into one $19 bottle (Deciem, 2026).
+Deciem's Multi-Peptide + HA Serum blends Matrixyl 3000, Matrixyl synthe'6, SYN-AKE, and ARGIRELOX into one $19.90 bottle (The Ordinary, 2026).

 Time to visible result: 8-12 weeks of consistent use.
 Best for: beginners, layering routines, anyone testing peptides before spending more.